 Peregrine falcon.
 The SMND concludes that the Peregrine falcon occurrence has "no potential" because the "Project Area and immediate vicinity do not consist of any wetland, lake, river or other water body necessary to support this species."
-This statement is clearly erroneous as the Project site includes over 1 acre of wetlands.
 According to Dr. Smallwood, this is an overly narrow habitat description.
 Id.
 "Peregrine falcons also nest on buildings and they forage over grasslands.
 They have been reported multiple times in the local area on eBird."
 Id.